 Upon evaluation, each person is given a medical profile which determines where they will serve.
 The highest grade profiles are placed in one of five infantry brigades, field, and combat intelligence units or can serve as combat engineers.
 Other roles include artillery, military and border police, Aman, logistics corps, adjutant Corps and more.

 Israel is one of the few countries that has mandatory conscription for women into their armed forces.
 While it is still mandatory, there are more reasons for an exemption available to women including religious conscience, pregnancy, marriage and motherhood.

 Currently, 65% of women serve in the army, 25% choose to opt out on religious groups and the remaining 10% are exempted due to marriage and family or physical/emotional reasons.

 Prevention of Infiltration Law

-This controversial law was original enacted in 1954 with the express purpose to prevent the entry of Palestinian refugees and sympathisers into Israel due to fear of terrorism.
+This controversial law was originally enacted in 1954 with the express purpose to prevent the entry of Palestinian refugees and sympathizers into Israel due to fear of terrorism.

 The new amendments enable the Israeli government to give jail time to migrants on temporary visas for any criminal activity regardless of its severity as a way of ensuring a zero tolerance attitude of African attitudes towards women and rape.